 Assembly and Sighting-in

-One of the best features of the crossbows is the metal injection molded trigger equipped with TriggerTech.
-Shooting with a TriggerTech trigger always feels good and it gives you full control over the shot, it is a smooth pull with zero perceivable creep and the trigger system doesn’t make too much noise and there are no annoying vibrations.
+One of the best features of these crossbows is definitely the TriggerTech trigger.
+Shooting with Triggertech always feels good and it gives you full control over the shot, it is a smooth pull with zero perceivable creep and the trigger system doesn’t make too much noise and there are no annoying vibrations.

 The Soft Lok Floating Bristle Arrow Retainer is also a nice feature, it holds the arrows securely against the flight track, you can hold the crossbow upside down and the arrow won’t fall off.